 Freight delivery brokers ensure that cargo transported via a variety of different forms of transportation arrives at the desired destination, intact and on time.
 They need at least a high school diploma for entry-level positions, but are frequently trained on the job.
-They are expected to see average job growth through 2024 per the U.S. Bureau of Labor Statistics (BLS).
+They are expected to see a faster-than-average job growth through 2028 per the U.S. Bureau of Labor Statistics (BLS).

 Freight delivery brokers are responsible for communicating with shippers and freight carriers to ensure freight is moving from its original point to its final destination.
 Freight delivery brokers are required to have a high school diploma and they receive on-the-job training.
 They can further their careers by completing training programs on freight brokerage and obtaining certification.